 CMMC 2.0 – Know about U.S. DoD’s cybersecurity certification

-Canadian companies working in the defence or financial sectors are already aware that strong practices for handling sensitive information are critically important.
-With the updated cybersecurity certification that will soon be required of all DoD contractors, how you protect your data will determine whether you can access lucrative U.S. military market opportunities.
+Canadian companies in the defence sectors already know that strong practices for handling sensitive information are critically important.
+The newly updated cybersecurity certification required of all U.S. Department of Defense (DoD) contractors (CMMC) means how you protect your data will determine whether you can access lucrative U.S. military market opportunities.

 What is CMMC?